sunshineydays/sd.fa.geneticheadsframework/README.md

-# Genetic Framework for Facial Animation
+# Genetic Heads Framework for Facial Animation
-*Seamlessly match your pawns’ faces to their genes!
-Automatic storytelling with total override control.*
+*Support for Facial Animation (FA) genetic head selection!*

 ## What This Mod Does
+In 1.6, this mod adds logic to FA to correctly assign multi-gene heads, allow variation in heads like furskin, and adds eye color for vanilla Biotech.

-This mod connects Biotech genes to Facial Animation features.
-If you have the textures and the right code in your mods, this mod will automatically apply the appropriate head to your pawns.
+In 1.5, this mod connects genes to FA parts.
+If you have the textures with the right code in your mods, this mod will automatically apply the appropriate parts to your pawns.

 ## Features
 - Automatic face assignment based on Biotech genes
-- Supports multiple required genes per head (furskin and heavy jaw, gaunt and furskin, etc)
+- Supports multiple genes per head (furskin and heavy jaw, gaunt and furskin, etc)
 - Fallback system assigns race/gender-appropriate heads if no genetic match
 - Supports multiple head textures for a single gene (like base game Biotech furskin's three textures)
-- Gizmos for dev mode control–assign or clear any pawn’s head regardless of genes
-- Lightweight, extensible design–easily add your own head packs
+- Extensible design to easily add your own head packs

-## Seamless Visual Storytelling
-This mod provides *immersion* and a base game-like experience; a child inherits gaunt features from a Waster parent, a Yttakin tribe has slight variation, all without micromanagement.
+**Known Issues**
+- Weird behavior with HAR
+- Default FA right eye color not working.
+Not something I know how to fix, sorry.
+Using EyeGenes2 bypasses the problem

 Check out my [Biotech Head Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=3501317537) for vanilla Biotech heads edited to work with Facial Animation.
 Pairs very nicely with [Vanilla Textures Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2816938779).

 Also check out my [Mod Head Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=3501317734) for some heads from mods, also in vanilla style (VRE, Roo's).

 ## Modder-Friendly
-Make your own head packs!
-Make sure it's Facial Animation appropriate (no eyes, same folder system as Facial Animation, etc) and then add Defs with this XML:
+Make your own head packs or patch existing Facial Animation heads!
+Make sure art is FA appropriate (no eyes, same folder system as Facial Animation, etc) and then add Defs with gene logic.
+In 1.6, use FA's native targetGeneDefs.
+In 1.5, use:
 ```
 <FacialAnimation.HeadTypeDef>
     <defName>HeadType_ExampleHead</defName>